 We all find ourselves having to deal with them at one time or another, but they can only gain a foothold in our lives if we allow them to do so.

-However, that the longer you let them play their games, the more they will play them and the more miserable you become.
+However, that the longer you tolerate them, the more they will abuse you, and the more miserable and resentful you become.

 Manipulation Comes in Many Forms

 Manipulation comes in many forms.

 - Some are so minor that we rarely even recognize them for what they are, such as when a friend tells us they don't think a certain color looks good on us.

 - Others so common that we just take them for granted, such as when advertisers tell us things about products that we know cannot possibly be true.

 - Several are so blatant that we find ourselves forced to deal with them, such as when a mechanic tells us there is something wrong with our car that we know cannot be the case.